wl13/BioPipelines/Mutation_Detection/README.md

 	  2. 0x0200 (aka 512 or "f"), failed QC;
 	  3. 0x0100 (aka 256 or "s"), non primary alignment;
 	  4. 0x0004 (aka 4 or "u"), unmapped.
-	3. Apply -A to use anomalous read pairs in mpileup, which are not used by default (requring r874+).
+	3. Anomalous read pairs (mate unmapped or non-proper paired, for the later case I'm not sure the exactly definition of the "non-proper pairs") were not used by samtools mpileup, apply -A if your want to use those reads, however this could lead to more spurious results especially from possible contaminations.

 * Get the file list of all counting results